verdie-g/tinder-auto-matcher/README.md

 send you an email everyday with recapitulation of today's matches.

 ## Usage
 - First you need your Tinder's authentication token.
-Go to [tinder.com](https://tinder.com), open the developer console, filter by XHR and find a request with an _X-Auth-Token_ header in the request headers.
+Log in to [tinder.com](https://tinder.com), open the developer console, filter by XHR and find a request with an _X-Auth-Token_ header in the request headers.
 Save its value.
 - Write the _X-Auth-Token_ value in the token key in Tinder.AutoMatcher/appsettings.json.
 - Install [.NET Core 3.X](https://dotnet.microsoft.com/download).